PsychoLlama/recommendations/README.md

 - [Geometric Weather](https://github.com/WangDaYeeeeee/GeometricWeather): The slickest weather app on the open-source market.
 - [Aegis](https://getaegis.app/): Hands-down the best 2FA app of the 12 realms.
 - [Infinity](https://github.com/Docile-Alligator/Infinity-For-Reddit): An ad-free reddit client.
+- [NewPipe](https://github.com/TeamNewPipe/NewPipe): YouTube client with download capabilities and a snazzy ad-free interface.
+And it supports PeerTube!

 ## Servers